FAQs (Frequently Asked Questions)

 Q: I have Lotto Sorcerer v6.9.
 Your website says that the final version of Lotto Sorcerer version 6 is 6.34.
 Isn't this a mistake?
 Isn't 6.9 newer than 6.34?

 A: Releases are not based on the decimal system, but the major.minor.issue numerical system.
 "Version 6.34" means that it is the 34th release of fixes and improvements to version 6.
-"Version 6.8" is the eighth release.
+"Version 6.9" is the ninth release of version 6.
 So v6.34 is far higher and newer than v6.9.
 This is a common misunderstanding, and for this reason, starting with version 7, the maximum minor version will never be more than "9".

 Q: What version of Microsoft Excel do I need?